SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 ***

 In addition to the sheer technical and economic prowess brought by industrialization, the 19th century also engendered a new wave of governance that rapidly enabled the growth of new, powerful nations.
 Throughout Europe, "Statesmen ... were using warfare and civic nationalism to forge new nation-states" (Mason Ch.
-7) like that of Germany and Italy — cre
+7) like that of Germany and Italy — creating soon-to-be dominant players on world power balance.
+Civic nationalism is an effect means of control not only because of its